camunda-community-hub/camunda-platform-7-reactor/examples/bpmn-task-listener/README.md

 }
 ```

-The annotation {{@CamundaSelector}} specifies that the listener should be invoked when the process engine enters a user task (type='userTask') and creates a task entity (event='create').
+The annotation `@CamundaSelector` specifies that the listener should be invoked when the process engine enters a user task (type='userTask') and creates a task entity (event='create').

 At least, the listener must be registered on the event bus.
 For example, by self-registration in constructor: